christa2612/Robotics-Projects/Smart-Home-Automation/README.md

 A functional physical prototype of a smart home automation system was developed and demonstrated.
 The project provided practical experience in integrating mechanical and electronic elements to create an automated residential environment.

+## File Access Note

+Some project files are large and may not be previewed directly on GitHub.
+For these files, use the **View raw** option on the GitHub file page to access the original file.

 ## Project Documentation

 - [Hardware](Hardware/)